xwillxu/Pineapple/README.md

 # Pineapple
 Pineapple software that can be downloaded into any coding platform and used.
-Each Pineapple.sprite
+Each Pineapple sprite will have it's own built in functions that can create a pineapple, give info on pineapples, share the latest pineapple memes...